Degree Requirements

 Course listing

-- Additional free electives (7 semester hours)
+- Free Electives (7 semester hours)

 Note: If any of the selective courses have prerequisites that are not already satisfied with the University and General Education Requirements, students are advised to choose free electives that work toward satisfying these prerequisites requirements.